pratikguragain10/Asynchronous-JS-Technical-Paper/Asynchronous JS Technical Paper.md

 ---

-## 11. How to Consume an Existing Promise ?
+## 11. How to consume an existing promise ?

 - Code Example